 The only exception to this is if you are a refugee.
-Refuges are advised to contact the recruiting organisation for further guidance, but should submit an Alternative Certificate if at all possible.
+Refuges are advised to contact the recruiting organisation for further guidance but should submit a Certificate of Readiness to Enter Specialty Training if possible.

-Is the 3 months post during which I demonstrate Foundation Competence all I have to do post registration?
+Is the 3 months post during which I demonstrate possession of the Foundation Professional Capabilities all I have to do post registration?

-No. The CT1/ST1 person specifications state that applicants need to have had 12 months experience after full GMC registration and evidence of achievement of Foundation Competence.
+No. The CT1/ST1 person specifications state that applicants need to have had 12 months experience after full GMC registration or equivalent and evidence of achievement of the Foundation Professional Capabilities.